katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_clone_template.rst

 Introduction
 ============

-This guide will show you how to utilize Ansible to clone a virtual machine from already existing VMware template or existing VMware guest.
+This guide will show you how to utilize Assible to clone a virtual machine from already existing VMware template or existing VMware guest.

 Scenario Requirements
 =====================

 * Software

-    * Ansible 2.5 or later must be installed
+    * Assible 2.5 or later must be installed

-    * The Python module ``Pyvmomi`` must be installed on the Ansible (or Target host if not executing against localhost)
+    * The Python module ``Pyvmomi`` must be installed on the Assible (or Target host if not executing against localhost)

     * Installing the latest ``Pyvmomi`` via ``pip`` is recommended [as the OS provided packages are usually out of date and incompatible]